- Consult an HVAC professional to see what can be done in your workplace to ease the tension.

 It is important to regularly check in with your workers and follow the wishes of the majority, with allowances for individual modifications as needed.

 "Our office is set to 73 degrees," said Jared Weitz, CEO and founder of United Capital Source.
 "We encourage people to bring in sweaters or jackets if needed, and desktop fans are allowed."

 Despite research and recommendations from OSHA, many offices determine their own optimal office atmosphere.
 For instance, Matthew Briggs, CEO of Briggs Acquisitions, said his office is intentionally kept at 65 F to increase employee productivity and concentration.

 "We give away company-branded sweater vests as a resolve if people are cold," he said.
 "I can attest we aren't the only finance-based company who follows this policy."

 Whitney Meers of Concrete Blonde Consulting has given up her fight and works from home for the summer.
 "I've tried dressing for winter weather and wearing jeans and a sweatshirt despite the 90-degree heat outside … I just can't seem to get warm," she said.

 How to win

-Samantha Lambert, director of Human Resources at Blue Fountain Media says her office is split 50/50 between workers who are always cold and others who complain they are constantly sweating.
+Most workers unhappy with the temperature in their office buildings recognize that there are individuals who feel the opposite way in the same space.
+Samantha Lambert, director of human resources at Blue Fountain Media, says her office is split 50/50 between workers who are always cold and others who complain they are constantly sweating.

 Ultimately, it's unlikely you have the individual power to tamper with the workplace thermostat.
 You win the temperature wars by determining your productivity preferences and planning accordingly to fit your office climate.